International Terrestrial Reference System and Frame

 The International Terrestrial Reference System (ITRS) describes procedures for creating reference frames suitable for use with measurements on or near the Earth's surface.
 This is done in much the same way that a physical standard might be described as a set of procedures for creating a realization of that standard.
 The ITRS defines a geocentric system of coordinates using the SI system of measurement.

 An International Terrestrial Reference Frame (ITRF) is a realization of the ITRS.
 Its origin is at the center of mass of the whole earth including the oceans and atmosphere.
 New ITRF solutions are produced every few years, using the latest mathematical and surveying techniques to attempt to realize the ITRS as precisely as possible.
 Due to experimental error, any given ITRF will differ very slightly from any other realization of the ITRF.
 The difference between the latest as of 2006 WGS 84 (frame realisation G1150) and the latest ITRF2000 is only a few centimeters and RMS difference of one centimeter per component.
+ITRFs are Earth-centered, Earth-fixed (ECEF) reference frames.

 The ITRS and ITRF solutions are maintained by the International Earth Rotation and Reference Systems Service (IERS).
 Practical navigation systems are in general referenced to a specific ITRF solution, or to their own coordinate systems which are then referenced to an ITRF solution.
 For example, the Galileo Terrestrial Reference Frame (GTRF) is used for the Galileo navigation system; currently defined as ITRF2005 by the European Space Agency.